MicrosoftDocs/msteams-docs/msteams-platform/toolkit/publish.md

 ## Admin approval for submitted Teams apps

 The admin of your Teams tenant can then go to the Manage apps page in the Microsoft Teams admin center (in the left navigation, go to Teams apps > Manage apps), gives you a view into all Teams apps for your organization.
 The Pending approval widget at the top of the page lets you know when a custom app is submitted for approval.
 In the table, a newly submitted app automatically shows a Publishing status of Submitted and Status of Blocked.
-You can sort the Publishing status column in descending order to quickly find the app.
+You can sort the Publishing status column in descending order to quickly find the app:

  ![Admin approval for submitted teams app](./images/admin-approval-for-teams-app.png)

 Click the app name to go to the app details page.
-On the About tab, you can view details about the app, including description, status, submitter, and app ID.
+On the About tab, you can view details about the app, including description, status, submitter, and app ID:

  ![Details about admin approved submitted teams app](./images/about-submitted-app.png)

-When you're ready to make the app available to users, publish the app.
+When you're ready to make the app available to users, follow the steps to publish the app:

 1. In the left navigation of the Microsoft Teams admin center, go to Teams apps > Manage apps.
 2. Click the app name to go to the app details page, and then in the Publishing status box, select Publish.